-Optimists must surely regard this as a perfect world for equity markets.
-A care-free attitude to risk1; record corporate profitability2; low costs of borrowing money3 and world-wide growth like we haven't had for years4.
-It is the type of situation that encourages linear extrapolation.
-Our concern is that as custodians of your wealth we are intellectually and emotionally disinclined to adopt this exquisite view of the world.
+It would be easy to see this as a perfect world for equity markets.
+Favourable factors include a care-free attitude to risk1; record corporate profitability2; low costs of borrowing money3 and world-wide growth on a scale we haven't had for years4.
+This is, what's more, the type of seemingly unblemished situation that encourages linear extrapolation.
+Platinum, however, as custodians of your wealth, are intellectually and emotionally disinclined to adopt this exquisite view of the world.